SabreTools/MPF/CHANGELIST.md

 - Remove net35 from MPF... again
 - Fix whitespace that got unwhitespaced
 - Fix link in README
+- Attempt to add CD to existing actions

 ### 3.1.1 (2024-02-20)